50 MUST-KNOW JAZZ STANDARDS (LEARN THESE JAZZ STANDARDS FIRST)

 Are you familiar with the snowball effect?

 A snowball starts off small, but as it rolls through the snow, it grows larger and larger.
 As it grows, its surface area increases, allowing it to pick up more and more snow.
-The more snow it accumulates, the more snow it is able to accumulate in the future.
+The more snow it accumulates, the more snow it accumulates in the future.

 Learning jazz standards works in exactly the same way.
 Many jazz standards are built from the same chord changes and progressions.
 In a sense, when you learn one jazz song, you are learning the parts of many other jazz songs.